-54 lecture hours; 108 laboratory hours Prerequisite: MATH 52 and CHEM 2A
+Prerequisite: MATH 52 and CHEM 1A with a grade of "C" or better.
 C-ID BIOL 190

 Background in high school biology or chemistry is recommended.
 Transferable to CSU/UC

 An introduction to biology for majors that emphasizes the molecular, cellular, and environmental processes that are common to most organisms.
 Topics include an introduction to biomolecules, cell structure, reproduction, enzymes, fermentation, respiration, photosynthesis, molecular genetics, heredity, and evolution.
 (L, C)